Colonial Penn Whole Life Insurance and More

 Oh…

 Please be mindful this… illustration that follows directly reflects the age of a fictitious person at the time of writing this article.
-All life insurance companies reserve to raise their prices prior to purchase.
+All life insurance companies reserve the right to raise their prices prior to your application approval.

 At the top, there is Gerber.
 Yes, the baby food company also owns a separate life insurance company.
 For $118.85 you get $14,000 in coverage.
 More benefits for your family and a much lower premium each month…for the additional protection compared to the $9.95 Colonial Penn life insurance plan.